ThreeSixtyGiving/standard/documentation/publish-data-openly.md

 - Decide what open license to use.
 - Select a location online to host your data.
 - Publish your 360Giving data file alongside the details of the open license.
-- Let 360Giving know about your file so it can be added to the 360Giving Data Registry: <a href="https://data.threesixtygiving.org/" target="_blank">https://data.threesixtygiving.org/</a>
+- Let 360Giving know about your file so it can be added to the <a href="https://data.threesixtygiving.org/" target="_blank">360Giving Data Registry.</a>

 ## How to make your 360Giving data open
 Data published to the 360Giving Data Standard is open data, which means the information is available to everyone to use and share for any purpose.
-For further information visit Open Definition: <a href="https://opendefinition.org" target="_blank">https://opendefinition.org</a>
+For further information visit the <a href="https://opendefinition.org" target="_blank">Open Definition website.</a>

 ### Choose an open license
 While there are several choices for open data licenses, we recommend a license that does not restrict use but does acknowledge you, the publisher.

 To this end, our default recommendation is the Creative Commons Attribution 4.0 International (CC BY 4.0).
 With this license, anyone can share or adapt your data for any purpose, even commercially.
 The only restrictions are that they must give appropriate credit, provide a link to the license, and note any changes made.

-Find out more about the <a href="http://creativecommons.org/licenses/by/4.0/" target="_blank">CC BY 4.0 license</a>
+Find out more about the <a href="http://creativecommons.org/licenses/by/4.0/" target="_blank">CC BY 4.0 license.</a>

 If you are a UK public sector organisation, you should use the Open Government License.
 This is the UK government’s open data license which public sector bodies are encouraged to use by the (<a href="https://ico.org.uk/for-organisations/guide-to-rpsi/" target="_blank">Re-use of Public Sector Information Regulations 2015 (RPSI.)</a>

-Find out more about Open Government License 3.0: <a href="http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/" target="_blank">http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/</a>
+Find out more about the <a href="http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/" target="_blank">Open Government License 3.0.</a>

 #### Why 360Giving data is openly licensed
 Without a license, data is not open data and potential users would not know what they are allowed to do with it.